-When it comes to how to use essential oils, people often have a limited view – they think mainly in terms of the appealing fragrance that an essential oil can provide.
+When it comes to how to use essential oils, people often have a limited view – they think mainly in terms of the appealing fragrance an essential oil can provide.

 But when we are talking about therapeutic grade oils, there are many more applications for essential oils than just providing a pleasing aroma.

-There are three main ways to address the question of how to use essential oils. . .
+With these applications in mind, there are three main ways to address the question of how to use essential oils. . .

 Getting familiar with these will go a long way in helping you learn how to use essential oils.